Vetal0205/racket_prefix_calculator_project/devlog.md

 Today i plan to implement run-loop function that will be used for intercative user experience.
 To do so i will also need prompt? function which is provided by professor.
 The run-loop function will represent imperative shell that handles communication with user through console prompts.
 The information it receives from console will be passed to process-line function, where it will be processed in next sessions.

+## 8:27 PM

+Finished the run-loop function and updated the module+ main function to determine which function runs based on incoming options.
+Running racket main.rkt starts interactive mode; running racket main.rkt -b (or --batch) outputs error unimpl for now.
+I am still considering whether to do this check in main or in run-loop.
+On one hand, it gives top-level control; on the other, it may produce duplicate code.

+The run-loop function now reads user input and distinguishes commands: quit (exit); p (print history—currently via a simple display function; later this will be replaced with a separate function that returns a list of pairs hist_id:value); and, in the final case, it passes the input line to process-line (currently unimplemented).